What angle works best for projecting digital decorations?

-Now that you have adjusted the angle of your projector, you may notice some out-of-focus distortion in the top and bottom of your image.
+Now that you have adjusted the angle of your projector, you may notice some out-of-focus distortion in the edges of your image.
 Luckily, most projectors allow you to modify the angle of the projected image using a feature called "keystone correction."
 This lets you project from above or below like in the examples above.
 You can also ;a project in vertical orientation, which means the keystone will adjust the angle left to right like in the example below.

 There are two types of keystone correction, manual and digital.

 Manual Keystone Correction

-Some projectors, including our Digital Decorating Kits, have a manual keystone control dial attached to an internal lens.
-Projectors with a manual keystone dial can only adjust on one axis, usually horizontal.
+Manual keystone correction is controlled by a dial attached to an internal lens in the projector which can only adjust on one axis, usually horizontal.
 That means that if you need to raise up or lower down your projector to project at an angle, you can use the keystone to keep your image in focus.
+This option is not as ideal, but it's still a helpful feature to consider.